 Food is a big part of who I am, and it’s not just because of the work I do.
-A lot of my memories during my childhood and youth in India have been created around the dinner table, and I continue that tradition even today on the other side of the world.
+A lot of the memories during my childhood and youth in India were around the dinner table.
+I continue that tradition even today, on the other side of the world.
 With the pandemic, our gatherings have become smaller but the desire to make memories around the diner table, that’s as big as it ever was.

 Disclaimer: This post has been commissioned by Canola Eat Well as part of their #MakeItCanola campaign.
 The narrative and opinion is mine.